 What Equipment Do I Need?

 Minimal basics - good walking shoes, a rain jacket (though this may be unnecessary on summer days), some water and maybe a small snack.
 You can leave maps and your compass at home, but if you head out very late, a flashlight might be a good idea.
+Bringing a fully charged phone is always a good idea if you want to be able to track your progress or keep in touch along the path.

 The Howth Cliff Path Loop in Detail